-- a partner or clerk of the Returning Officer or a member of their staff - anyone not entitled to vote at the election as a result of the report of an election court or a conviction for a corrupt or illegal practice under the Representation of the People Act 1983

-1.38 The same person may be appointed as a polling, postal voting or counting agent for more than one candidate.

-1.39 You can appoint any number of polling agents to attend each polling station, but only one polling agent for each candidate can be present in a polling station at any time.
+- 1.37 You can appoint agents to observe the following electoral processes, which you are also entitled to observe: - the opening of postal votes - the poll - the count - 1.38 Anyone, except for the following, can be appointed as a postal vote, polling or counting agent: - the Returning Officer or a member of their staff - a partner or clerk of the Returning Officer or a member of their staff - anyone not entitled to vote at the election as a result of the report of an election court or a conviction for a corrupt or illegal practice under the Representation of the People Act 1983 - 1.39 The same person may be appointed as a polling, postal voting or counting agent for more than one candidate. - 1.40 You can appoint any number of polling agents to attend each polling station, but only one polling agent for each candidate can be present in a polling station at any time.
 A polling agent can be appointed to attend multiple polling stations.
 The number of polling agents who may be appointed to any particular polling station is limited to four, or such greater number as the Returning Officer decides to allow.
 If more than that number are appointed, the Returning Officer will draw lots to determine those people who may attend.
-Your rights to attend will remain unaffected by this.

-1.40 The Returning Officer will tell you the maximum number of postal voting and counting agents you can appoint.
+Your rights to attend will remain unaffected by this. - 1.41 The Returning Officer will tell you the maximum number of postal voting and counting agents you can appoint.
 All candidates will be allowed to appoint exactly the same number.

-1.41 The request to appoint these agents must be made in writing to the Returning Officer.
+- 1.42 The request to appoint these agents must be made in writing to the Returning Officer.
 It must contain the names and addresses of the people being appointed.
-The Returning Officer will provide the relevant forms for this, or you can find postal voting, polling and counting agent appointment forms on our website.

-1.42 The deadline for appointing these agents will depend on the process they are to attend.
+The Returning Officer will provide the relevant forms for this, or you can find postal voting, polling and counting agent appointment forms on our website. - 1.43 The deadline for appointing these agents will depend on the process they are to attend.
 Polling and counting agents must be appointed by not later than the fifth working day before the poll.
 However, appointment forms for postal voting agents only need to be submitted to the Returning Officer by the time fixed for the opening of postal votes they want to attend.
-The Returning Officer will give you at least 48 hours' notice before the scheduled start of each postal vote opening session.

-1.43 If an agent dies or becomes incapable of acting, you may appoint another agent in their place by submitting the relevant appointment form to the Returning Officer.
-Any new appointment in these circumstances must be made without delay.
+The Returning Officer will give you at least 48 hours' notice before the scheduled start of each postal vote opening session. - 1.44 If an agent dies or becomes incapable of acting, you may appoint another agent in their place by submitting the relevant appointment form to the Returning Officer.
+Any new appointment in these circumstances must be made without delay. - 1.45 More information on what agents can and cannot do and what they can expect to see at postal vote opening sessions, polling stations and the count, can be found in Part 5: Your right to attend key electoral events.